salesforce/lwc-rfcs/text/0000-lwc-signals.md

 ### Reactivity with Signals

 A Signal is an object that holds a value and allows components to react to changes to that value.
-It exposes a `.value` property for accessing the current value, and `.subscribe` and `.unsubscribe` methods for responding to changes.
+It exposes a `.value` property for accessing the current value, and `.subscribe` methods for responding to changes.

 ```javascript
 import { signal } from 'signals';